craigphicks/mini-preproc/README.md

     ```
     <<text-block-true>> with any `//--` line prefixes removed
     ```
-  - else if `options.strip` evaluates to true
+  - else if `options.strip` evaluates to false
     - Output
     ```
     //--IF{{<key>}}